Mizoram: World War II

 In April 1942, during the Japanese occupation of Burma, Superintendent Anthony Gilchrist McCall of the Lushai Hills implemented the Total Defence Scheme (TDS) to counter the threat of Japanese invasion.
 He secured the loyalty of 300 tribal chiefs to the British Crown and prepared for asymmetrical warfare, including guerrilla tactics, scorched earth measures, and strategic ambushes.
-Despite McCall’s recall in 1943, the TDS, aided by Australian trainers like Colonel Parsons, successfully defended the region, contributing to the Japanese retreat from India’s borderlands by late 1944.
+Despite McCall's recall in 1943, the TDS, aided by Australian trainers like Colonel Parsons, successfully defended the region, contributing to the Japanese retreat from India's borderlands by late 1944.

 Pre-independence

 The Mizo Union, while largely supporting union with India, faced internal divisions as a right-wing faction emerged, favouring alternatives like Prof. Coupland's Crown Colony Scheme, which proposed a unified British colony for Zo-Kuki-Chin areas.
 This faction later formed the United Mizo Freedom Organization (UMFO) under Burmese Mizo influence, led by Burmese ex-military officer Lalbiakthanga and Lalmawia Khiangte.
-Known as Zalen Pawl ("Party of the Privileged"), the UMFO struggled to gain significant support, failing to counteract the Mizo Union’s push for integration with India.
+Known as Zalên Pawl, the UMFO struggled to gain significant support, failing to counteract the Mizo Union's push for integration with India.